Answer a few questions and your document is created automatically.

 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

 A Grant Agreement is a contract between a grantor and a grantee (or donor and donee).
 The grantor is the party giving the grant by donating funds.
 And the grantee is the party receiving the funds.
-The purpose of the Grant Agreement is to specify how the donation money will be spent or allocated to projects.
+The purpose of the Grant Agreement is to specify how the donation of money or other resources will be spent or allocated to projects.
+The grant is normally given by a person whose values align with the non-profit's vision.

 The grantor can be any individual, a non-profit organization, or a charity.
 The grantee must be a non-profit organization or a charity.
 Normally, a non-profit will donate to another non-profit if they have similar goals and visions.